 A building inspection is independent of the seller or buyer.
 It can give you some extra insights into the condition of the construction and possible future repair costs you might encounter.
 You don't have to be present, but it might be handy to see the state of the house to evaluate what you are willing to deal with.

-Before scheduling a building inspection, there are a couple of things you can easily evaluate before an inspector comes.
+Before scheduling a building inspection, you can easily evaluate a few things before an inspector comes.

 Cracks in the walls.